hyperhq/docs.hyper.sh-pi/Reference/API/v1.9/event/get.md

 /api/v1/namespaces/default/events?fieldSelector=involvedObject.kind%3D{kind}%2CinvolvedObject.name%3D{name}
 ```
 - {uid} is the uid of resource, {name} is the name of resource, {kind} is the kind of resource
-- resource could be pod, service and secret
+- resource could be pod, job, service and secret
-- {kind} could be Pod, Service, Secret
+- {kind} could be Pod, Job, Service, Secret

 ### Response